Mitazaki/bahamut_web/README.md

 # DjBahamut

-<p style="color: red;">⚠️ This project is still under development and not yet complete.
-Use at your own risk. ⚠️</p>

 DjBahamut is a Django project that integrates Discord OAuth2 for user authentication.
 This is meant as a base for development of a website that can admin a discord bot using those credentials and using discord oath as your authentication platform.

+This project has Django apps, one for managing the discord login and another for the home page and dashboard pages.

+With this app you have a base for building a dashboard for your bot using both your own mysql bot data and the discord login for authentication.

 ## Features